 Cash sliding underneath another prisoner, punching him in the balls, and beating other men with a baseball bat

-Tango ramming a prisoner's head through a glass window
+Tango ramming a prisoner's head through

 On top of these removals, the BBFC demanded further cuts, stating: